HTHcoin/helpthehomelesscoin/README.md

 are carried out collectively by the network.
 HelpTheHomeless is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the HelpTheHomeless software, visit the discord https://discord.gg/VmRQXme.
+An immediately useable, binary version of the HelpTheHomeless software can be downloaded here: https://github.com/HTHcoin/Help-The-Homeless-Coin-0.14/releases/latest

-THIS REPOSITORY IS TESTNET ONLY.
-Current x16r blockchain see https://github.com/HTHcoin/HTH-Legacy
+For more information visit the HTH discord https://discord.gg/VmRQXme.

 License